stefan-jung/xephon2.github.io/_posts/2014-09-20-dita-ot-revealjs.md

 I develop and test the plugin on a Linux machine, but it should work on Mac OSX and Microsoft Windows as well.
 If you have any issues, or suggestions for improvements, please add a comment or raise an issue on [Github](https://github.com/xephon2/com.github.xephon2.revealjs).

 ## Requirements
-You need to have a DITA-OT 1.8.+ installed and the path variables set via the `startcmd.bat` or `startcmd.sh` command.
+You need to have Git and a DITA-OT 1.8.+ installed and the path variables set via the `startcmd.bat` or `startcmd.sh` command.

 ## Installation
 The plugin is hosted on Github.
 To install the plugin, you have to clone its repository and invoke the DITA-OT integrator.